 Amount

-Opening balance at April 1, 2009 42.43
+Opening balance at April 1, 2010 18.72

-Provision/depreciation/(appreciation) made during the year (8.84)
+Provision/depreciation (net) made during the year 11.78

-(Write-off)/(write-back) of excess provisions during the year (14.87)
+(Write-off)/(write back) of excess provision during the year (2.28)

-Closing balance at March 31, 2010 18.72
+Closing balance at March 31, 2011 2 28.22

-1. After considering movement in appreciation on investments.
+^{1.} After considering movement in appreciation on investments.

-2. Includes advances portfolio of ICICI Bank Limited and its banking subsidiaries and ICICI Home Finance Company.
+^{2.}Includes advances portfolio of the Bank and its banking subsidiaries and ICICI Home Finance Company.

-2. Includes advances portfolio of ICICI Bank Limited and its banking subsidiaries and ICICI Home Finance Company.
+2 Includes advances portfolio of the Bank and its banking subsidiaries and ICICI Home Finance Company.

-2. Includes all entities considered for Basel II capital adequacy computation.
+^{2.} Includes all entities considered for Basel II capital adequacy computation.

-CREDIT RISK: PORTFOLIOS SUBJECT TO THE STANDARDISED APPROACH
+6. CREDIT RISK: PORTFOLIOS SUBJECT TO THE STANDARDISED APPROACH a.

-a.
 External ratings